ioonaa/voice-ktn-data/README.md

     - **name**: CMU_ARCTIC prompt label
     - **content**: CMU_ARCTIC prompt sentence in SAMPA phonetic transcription as force aligend by [WebMAUS](http://clarin.phonetik.uni-muenchen.de/BASWebServices/#/services/WebMAUSMultiple)

-## Voicebuilding
+## Building the Voice

-To build the voice see [voice-ktn-build](http://github.com/ravehe/voice-ktn-build).
+To build the voice see the [voice-ktn-build](http://github.com/ravehe/voice-ktn-build) repository.

+One possibility to further improve the quality of the voice is to manually correct the chronological [Praat](http://www.fon.hum.uva.nl/praat/) TextGrids for each CMU_ARCTIC prompt in the database.

 ## License